Maintenance: Definitions, Benefits, and Application

 Maintenance vs. Repair

-Even with the best maintenance plan and personnel, the possibility of unexpected machine breakdown can never be completely eliminated.
-When this happens, businesses need to rely on swift repairs to get their assets back up and running ASAP before losses become insurmountable.
+However, even with the best maintenance plan and personnel, the possibility of an unexpected machine breakdown can never be eliminated.
+When this happens, businesses need to rely on swift repairs to get their assets back up and running ASAP, before losses become insurmountable.

 Maintenance Practices Across Industries